Have you ever been so stressed out with the daily grind that you shouted to whatever was listening, “Is this all there is?”

 If you don’t want to be a doctor, don’t go to med school, regardless of how many generations of your family were doctors and how much your parents pressured you.

 It’s your life, and we only get one as far as we know.
-So why spend it doing things you aren’t passionate about?
+So why spend it pursuing someone else’s purpose?

-It’s time to stop living the life that others have designed for you and start living your own life.
-Here are some tips to help you answer the question, “what is my purpose in life.”
+It’s time to stop living the life others designed for you and start living your own life.
+Stop asking, “What is my purpose in life?”
+Follow these tips to find it and live it.

 1. Get Introspective